Kingly-elpies/KinglyKelpies/README.md

 It is caused by the reload feature which does not work correctly.
 (Or does it 🤔)

-To reproduce it follow these steps:
+### To reproduce it follow these steps:

 - Move one box you want to create a phantom version of
 - Reload the game using the button in the pause menu

-The Result:
+### The Result:

 - There will now be two versions of the box, one at the original starting position and one at the position you moved the box to
 - The other player will only see the box that was **last** placed by you, if he moves the duplicated box the phantom boxes will disapear on your end
 - Phantom boxes can activate plates and fill holes but only on your end!
 - But be careful, reloading turns off activated buttons without updating the door

+### Explanation

+This happends because if you reload the other instance of the game won't be notified.

+Additionally all old existing boxes wont be delted if they are not updated from the other instance.

+This results in the existance of multiple variants of the same box.

 </details>